Census: Technology

 There are sometimes problems in introducing new technology.
 The US census had been intended to use handheld computers, but cost escalated, and this was abandoned, with the contract being sold to Brazil.
-Online response has some advantages, but one of the functions of the census is to make sure everyone is counted accurately.
+The online response has some advantages, but one of the functions of the census is to make sure everyone is counted accurately.
 A system that allowed people to enter their address without verification would be open to abuse.
 Therefore, households have to be verified on the ground, typically by an enumerator visit or post out.
 Paper forms are still necessary for those without access to the internet.
 It is also possible that the hidden nature of an administrative census means that users are not engaged with the importance of contributing their data to official statistics.

 Alternatively, population estimations may be carried out remotely with geographic information system (GIS) and remote sensing technologies.

 Development

 According to the United Nations Population Fund (UNFPA), "The information generated by a population and housing census – numbers of people, their distribution, their living conditions and other key data – is critical for development."
 This is because this type of data is essential for policymakers so that they know where to invest.
-Unfortunately, many countries have outdated or inaccurate data about their populations and thus have difficulty in addressing the needs of the population.
+Many countries have outdated or inaccurate data about their populations and thus have difficulty in addressing the needs of the population.